AlKL/SFWater-Website-Project/README.md

 - Do frontend styling and unknown errors styling
 - remove ping

+- Covid notice notification on top
+- Shake the waterbottle on hover

 git subtree push --prefix backend heroku main
 // pushes to Heroku
 // only need to deploy when finished